c-eg/themoviedbapi/devel_notes.md

 # Developer Notes
 ## How to do a release?

-1. Make sure to increase version number in [build.gradle](build.gradle)
+1. Make sure to increase version number in [build.gradle.kts](build.gradle.kts)

 2. Document updates in [NEWS.md](NEWS.md)